 - Provide a professional learning experience through laboratory and analysis practice of real use cases, in order to guarantee an adequate balance between the theoretical plane and its most recent technological developments;

-- Include and put into perspective all aspects of teaching given in the academic and corporate realities, associated to this sector in our Country.
+- Include and put into perspective all aspects of teaching given in the academic and corporate realities, associated with this sector in our Country.

-Thus, we propose a teaching model organised in:
+Thus, we propose a teaching model organized in:

-- Master Classes that correspond to theoretical magisterial classes, taught by Master Degree professors and by national and foreign guest specialists to work in the scope of the research projects developed during the degree and
+- Master Classes that correspond to theoretical magisterial classes, taught by Master Degree professors and by national and foreign guest specialists to work within the scope of the research projects developed during the degree, and

 - Advanced technical training laboratory classes, where the acquisition of skills for the development of applied projects is promoted.

 Knowledge, abilities, and skills to be acquired

 This degree aims to promote the acquisition of advanced skills in the areas of Computer Engineering and Information Systems, namely those that refer to individual work, supported in skills acquired in research activity, as well as application in professional activity of the principles used in the methodologies of this project.